-An Iron-age ceremonial site which was recently excavated in the Jordan valley near Moshav Argaman.
-It is likely that this site was erected by the Israelites, leaded by Joshua, and was their first camp after crossing the Jordan.
+An Iron-age ceremonial site in the Jordan valley near Moshav Argaman.
+It is likely that this site was erected by the Israelites, led by Joshua, and was their first camp after crossing the Jordan.

 Joshua 4 19:"And the people came up out of Jordan on the tenth day of the first month, and encamped in Gilgal, in the east border of Jericho"

-Gilgal Argaman is an Iron-age ceremonial site which was recently excavated in the Jordan valley near Moshav Argaman.
-It is likely that this site was erected by the Israelites, leaded by Joshua, and was their first camp after crossing the Jordan.
+Gilgal Argaman is an Iron-age ceremonial site in the Jordan valley near Moshav Argaman.
+It is likely that this site was erected by the Israelites, led by Joshua, and was their first camp after crossing the Jordan.

 The site is located in a field south-west to Argaman, which can be reached from the road #90 junction ("Zippora" restaurant).
 You can drive close to the site via a paved road until the foothills close to the site.
 Then, either walk 300m to the site, or drive up the dirt road.

 An aerial photo is shown below, indicating the major points of interest and the place of the site